 Erected 2008 by Louisiana Society Order of The Confederate Rose.

 Location.
 31° 56.077′ N, 93° 17.986′ W. Marker is near Lake End, Louisiana, in Red River Parish.
 Marker is on the Lock and Dam No. 4 access road, on the left when traveling north.
 The river has changed course but the area is still along the water.
-Blair's Landing is not easy to find, but if you travel on LA Route #1 about 250 yards north of the intersection of LA Hwy 174, you will come to a sign for Lake End, Louisiana and Lock and Dam #4.
-Drive on a narrow acess road that seems Touch for map.
+Blair's Landing is not easy to find, but if you travel on LA Route #1 about 250 yards north of the intersection of LA Hwy 174, you will come to a sign for Lake Touch for map.
 Marker is in this post office area: Coushatta LA 71019, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 1 other marker is within 16 miles of this marker, measured as the crow flies.
+At least 4 other markers are within 18 miles of this marker, measured as the crow flies.
 William Hodge Barnhill (approx. 14.7 miles away); Grave of Unknown Confederate Soldier (approx. 15 miles away); Site of Camp Salubrity (approx. 15.6 miles away); Francois Rouquier Homesite (approx. 17½ miles away).

 1. Details of the Battle